 There are also specific care instructions for different bench top materials too, such as the type of cleaners and procedures to use.
 Our professional designers can discuss the materials available with you and explain in more detail about caring for each.

-Contact us at Craftbuilt Kitchens today to arrange organising your amazing new kitchen with bench tops worth looking after.
+Contact us at Craftbuilt Kitchens today at (07) 3341 9166 to start organising your amazing new kitchen with bench tops worth looking after.